 - Nickel: Close in shade to chrome, nickel is a little warmer with golden undertones.
-Comes in reflective or brushed finish.
+Comes in a reflective or brushed finish.

 - Bronze: Darker than brass, bronze evokes luxury and tradition.
 Perfect for that luxurious spa-like bathroom in your dream house.

 - Black: Modern and striking, black finishes are increasing in popularity.
 It hides dirt well (especially if the finish is matte) and contrasts with light countertops and sinks.

 Chrome and black finish are more consistent with modern styles, while the others are more traditional.
 Your choice of finish will depend on the style of faucet you're choosing; not all styles are available in all finishes.

 Faucet style and color give the finishing touch to a bathroom.
 Although it seems less important than, say, bathtub style or vanity size, it's still a valuable, if subtle, bathroom decor element.